Yangchuanosaurus: Description

 The type specimen of Y. shangyouensis had a skull 82 cm long, and its total body length was estimated at 8 m.
 Another specimen, assigned to the new species Y. magnus, was even larger, with a skull length of 1.11 m.
 It may have been up to 10.8 m long, and weighed as much as 3.4 MT.
 Gregory S. Paul suggested that these are the same species and gave a length of 11 meters (36 feet) and a weight of 3 metric tons (3.3 short tons).
-There was a bony ridge on its nose and multiple hornlets and ridges, similar to Ceratosaurus and Tameryraptor.

 Yangchuanosaurus was a large, powerful meat-eater.
 It walked on two large, muscular legs, had short arms, a strong, short neck, a big head with powerful jaws, and large, serrated teeth.
 It had a long, massive tail that was about half of its length.
 The first digit of its foot was a small dewclaw.
 The three outer toes were used to bear weight and each was equipped with a large claw.